Writing a strong business leaflet is as much an art as a science.

 1. Avoid common mistakes

-People realise that their leaflets have to make an impact on their audiences, and they go about this in various ways.
+People realize that their leaflets have to make an impact on their audiences, and they go about this in various ways.
 Unfortunately, many of these are actually counter-productive.
 The good news for you is that if you can avoid similar mistakes, your flyers stand a chance of rising above the rest and being retained for future use.

 You can get a sense of what works and what doesn’t by picking up a few examples of leaflets you find around you – in public spaces, in magazines, or delivered to your house.
 Bear in mind that most people will form a judgement within just a few seconds of starting to read a leaflet.
 That is all you have to hook their attention, and all you should take in your own research.
 Make two piles – one of good flyers and one of bad flyers based solely on first impressions – and then come back to them to work out what makes them successful or otherwise.